robi-wan/vimfiles/README.md

 To update to the latest version of this distribution, just run `rake upgrade` inside your `~/.vim` directory.

-To update the installed plugins, run `:BundleInstall` inside `vim`.
+To update the installed plugins, run `:BundleInstall!` inside `vim`.

 # Intro to VIM